bastienwirtz/homer/docs/customservices.md

   apikey: "<---insert-api-key-here--->"
 ```

-The url must be the root url of Lidarr, Prowlarr, Radarr or Sonarr application.
+The url must be the root url of Lidarr, Prowlarr, Readarr, Radarr or Sonarr application.
-The Lidarr, Prowlarr, Radarr or Sonarr API key can be found in Settings > General.
+The Lidarr, Prowlarr, Readarr, Radarr or Sonarr API key can be found in Settings > General.
 It is needed to access the API.
 If you are using an older version of Radarr or Sonarr which don't support the new V3 api endpoints, add the following line to your service config "legacyApi: true", example:

 ```yaml